luejerry/html-mangareader/readme.md

 Mangareader is a simple image viewer designed for reading digital comic books.
 It displays images in a folder or ZIP/CBZ/RAR/CBR archive as a single, continuously scrollable page in your default browser.

-I made this out of frustration with the bloat and clunkiness I experienced with other comic book readers I've tried for the Windows platform.
+This project was made out of frustration with the overall clunkiness I experienced with other comic book readers I tried on the Windows platform.
 If you need features like bookmarks, history, library management, cloud sync, etc. this is not the comic reader for you.
-This app is focused only on simplicity and speed.
+This app is focused only on providing a simple and fluid viewing experience.

 ![Smooth scroll version on Windows 10](https://github.com/luejerry/html-mangareader/blob/master/doc/demo.gif)